hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 .. index:: Reference system

 The helicity of a massive particle is not Lorentz invariant.
-Therefore a reference system needs to be chosen to define vector boson polarization unambiguous.
+Therefore, a reference system needs to be chosen to define its polarization unambiguously.
 Sherpa supports the following options:

 :option:`Reference_System: Lab` (default)
-  Vector boson polarization is defined in the laboratory frame.
+  Particle polarization is defined in the laboratory frame.

 :option:`Reference_System: COM`
-  Vector boson polarization is defined in the center of mass system of all hard-decaying particles.
+  Particle polarization is defined in the center of mass system of all hard-decaying particles.

 :option:`Reference_System: PPFr`
-  Vector boson polarization is defined in the center of mass system of the two interacting partons.
+  Particle polarization is defined in the center of mass system of the two interacting partons.

-:option:`Reference_System: RestFrames`
-  Vector boson polarization for each hard decaying particle is defined in its own center of mass system.
-If the helicity basis is selected as spin basis the spin axis lies along the flight direction of the hard decaying particle in the laboratory frame.

-Sherpa allows the calculation of polarized cross sections for different polarization definitions specified by different reference systems in one simulation run:
+It is possible to obtain polarized cross sections for several different polarization definitions (differing in the reference systems chosen) with a single simulation run:

 .. code-block:: yaml